vshn/puppet-logrotate/README.md

 Parameters are the same as those for logrotate::rule.
 Using this type will automatically include a private class that will install and configure logrotate for you.
+You must not also declare the `logrotate` class if using this defined type as you will encounter a Puppet error if you attempt to do so.

 ## logrotate::rule